Atomically clean free-standing two-dimensional materials through heating in ultra-high vacuum

-{\bf \Acrlong{hbn}}--- After sourcing monolayer \acrshort{hbn} from three different suppliers, we chose monolayer \acrshort{hbn} on copper from SigmaAldrich, cut into small squares, which was spin-coated with \acrshort{pmma} (ALLRESIST AR-P 642.04, 200K) for 15 s at 500 RPM, followed by 15 s at 1000 RPM, and finally 60 s at 2000 RPM, at a ramp of 100 RPM/s.
-The Cu/\acrshort{hbn}/PMMA stack was put on a glass slide, where the \acrshort{pmma} was left to cure on a hot plate at 150~°C for 30 min in air.
-After the \acrshort{pmma} had hardened, less than 1~mm was cut off all edges of the square to remove \acrshort{pmma} spillover to the other side of the foil.
+{\bf \Acrlong{hbn}}--- After sourcing monolayer \acrshort{hbn} from three different suppliers, we chose monolayer \acrshort{hbn} on copper from SigmaAldrich due to their superior monolayer coverage (Figure~\ref{fig:hbn_quality_comparison}, Supporting Information), cut into small squares, which was spin-coated with \acrshort{pmma} (ALLRESIST AR-P 642.04, 200K) for 15 s at 500 RPM, followed by 15 s at 1000 RPM, and finally 60 s at 2000 RPM, at a ramp of 100 RPM/s.
+The Cu/\acrshort{hbn}/PMMA stack was placed on a glass slide, where the \acrshort{pmma} was left to cure on a hot plate at 150~°C for 30~min in air.
+After the \acrshort{pmma} had hardened, less than 1~mm was cut from all edges of the square to remove \acrshort{pmma} spillover to the other side of the foil.
 The subsequent delamination and washing steps were analogous to the graphene samples transferred via electrochemical delamination as described above.